 What’s Buried Underneath The Desert In This Part Of New Mexico May Surprise You

 New Mexico is a bit of an oddball state.
 You’ll find towns with strange names, weird museums, and some unusual roadside attractions, not to mention all the stories about aliens and haunted places.
 However, there is one place in the state where something truly unexpected was discovered.
-Some folks even claimed that, due to its strangeness, it might be one of those infamously haunted places in New Mexico we just mentioned.
+Some folks even claimed that, due to its strangeness, it might be one of those infamously haunted New Mexico places we just mentioned.
 Is it?
 Maybe.
 Check it out:

 Most Haunted Places in New Mexico